<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1975694886019755&amp;ev=PageView&amp;noscript=1">

 Be a part of our next COPD medical breakthrough.

-Who can participate in a COPD clinical trial
+Who can participate in a COPD clinical trial?

 Mild, moderate, or severe COPD patients, including those with chronic bronchitis or emphysema, may qualify for clinical trials based on their medical history, current treatment plan, and disease severity.
-Healthy volunteers are essential as well to ensure the clinical efficacy of new chronic obstructive lung disease therapies.
+This includes patients currently receiving pulmonary rehabilitation or those whose condition has required critical care medicine or hospitalization.

-Frequently asked questions
+Frequently asked questions about clinical trials for COPD

 How do COPD trials contribute to research on respiratory diseases?